JeffCurless/argon-oneup/README.md

 > [!NOTE]
 > This code is currently only supported on 64 bit Raspberry PI OS.
 There is not current plan to make it operational on any other OS at this time.
+> Driver does not build under Trixie yet, as the kernel headers are not up to date...

 ## Pictures